matt-auckland/uoa-karate-wiki/docs/bunkai/renzoku-bunkai.md

 ### Saifa Renzoku Bunkai #2

 Comes to us via David Reddaway Sensei who got it from Luis Nunes Sensei.
+It was originally craeted by Ryoichi Onaga Sensei (formerly of the IOGKF, but now in the OGKK) to present for a grading.
+The renzoku content can vary as it has had different modifications applied for different demonstrations.

 <Wiki-Video ytUrl="https://www.youtube.com/watch?v=fB5R8iHMop8" />
 <Wiki-Video ytUrl="https://www.youtube.com/watch?v=e05WcOg6BBg" />